dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

-# Deadline and Uncertainty Aware RTL Scheduler for Selective Reinspection
+# Deadline- and Uncertainty-Aware RTL Scheduler for Selective Reinspection

-A synthesizable hardware scheduler (Verilog, Zybo Z7-10; synthesis timing closed at 40 MHz) that arbitrates
-AI-vision **reinspection requests** across 4 input streams.
+A synthesizable hardware scheduler (Verilog, Zybo Z7-10) that arbitrates AI-vision **reinspection requests** across 4 input streams.
 Each request carries a 32-bit deadline and an 8-bit uncertainty score; the scheduler decides *which borderline part gets a second inspection pass first* when the reinspection engine is the bottleneck.

+The problem comes from inspection lines I worked on as a manufacturing
-Motivated by production experience with machine-vision inspection lines, where borderline classifications (potential false rejects) compete for limited reinspection capacity under hard takt-time deadlines.
+engineer: borderline parts (potential false rejects) compete for limited reinspection capacity under takt-time deadlines.

 ## Results

-**Functional correctness** — **3 workloads x 4 policies = 12 configurations**
-PASS against a cycle-stepped Python golden model on Vivado 2022.2 xsim and Icarus Verilog.
-The PASS criterion is exact transaction order plus equality of all checked counters; beyond the criterion, dispatch cycles also matched exactly (cycle diff 0) in all 12 runs.
-A conservation invariant (`pushed == dispatched + expired`) holds in every run.

-**Policy comparison.** Conditions: seed 7, 300 requests, LATENCY = 200
+Policy comparison — seed 7, 300 requests, LATENCY = 200 cycles,
-cycles, HYB W_D:W_U = 3:1, xsim 2022.2, compare tolerance 3 (achieved: cycle
+HYB W_D:W_U = 3:1:
-diff 0).

 | Load | Policy | Dispatched | Expired | Deadline miss | FR recovered |
 |---|---|---|---|---|---|